-Being a Giraffe: The Three Modes of Connection
+Being Emotionally Intelligent: Three Modes of Connection

 Udita [name changed] had an important work presentation on the first day of the week.
 She was both nervous and anticipative about the meeting.
 She had 25 minutes to go before logging in to the video conferencing app when her mother showed up in her room and asked her to join for lunch.
 Udita told her mom that she would eat later since it was almost time for her meeting.
 Her mom got upset no sooner and told her, "It seems like all other people at my home have important work to do, only I am the free and useless one here."
 Those words got to Udita's nerves, and she frowned, "Not again!" before turning to her presentation.
 Her mom stormed off.